 Funeral clothes were still lying draped,

-when I reach for my guitar, hampers my chest
+when I reach for my guitar, hampering my chest

-when I move too fast, brushes my face,
+if I move too fast, brushing my face,

 like a lion’s mane.
 Your fur-lined cap

 is all round my head, keeping out cold,

 your heart on my sleeve.
 I shrug on your jacket

 when I leave, pressing in to its suede,

 rough, ready, Davy Crockett caramel.

 I can’t take you off and you will never wear out.